Aynabaji

 The film follows the story of Ayna, a professional imposter who is hired to impersonate different individuals for financial gain.
-As Ayna delves deeper into his work, he becomes embroiled in a web of deceit, murder, and intrigue that threatens to unravel his life.
+As Ayna delves deeper into his work, he becomes embroiled in a web of deceit, murder, and intrigue that threatens to unravel his life.The lead characters of the film are Chanchal Chowdhury, Masuma Rahman Nabila, and Partha Barua.

-The film's director, Amitabh Reza Chowdhury, is a well-known figure in the Bangladeshi film industry, having previously directed the critically acclaimed film Jalal's Story (2014).

-The lead charactes of the film are Chanchal Chowdhury, Masuma Rahman Nabila, and Partha Barua, they deliver strong performances into the characters.

-The film's success can be attributed to its strong narrative, which keeps the audience engaged and guessing until the very end.
-The film's cinematography is also well received with the use of light and shadow creating a moody and atmospheric ambiance.
+The film was released on 30 September 2016 and received critical acclaim for its storytelling, cinematography, and performances.
+Aynabaji is considered a milestone in Bangladeshi cinema, and is commonly cited by critics as one of the best South Asian films of 21st century.
 Aynabaji has received numerous awards and nominations, including the Best Film Award at the 2016 Dubai International Film Festival.
-Aynabaji was nominated for and won several accolades: at the 39th Bangladesh National Film Awards, the film won Best Director and Best Actor in a Leading Role and was nominated for many other categories.
-The film's success has also helped to raise the profile of the Bangladeshi film industry and highlights the potential for quality cinema to come out of the country.
+Nominated for 11 awards at the 41st Bangladesh National Film Awards and won 7, including the awards for Best Director and Best Actor in a Leading Role, tying Matir Moina (2002) for the most awards won by a single film.
+It is the highest grossing Bangladeshi film of 2016 and as well as one of the highest grossing films of all time.

-In conclusion, Aynabaji was the highest grossing film of 2016 in Bangladesh and considered a breakthrough for Chanchal Chowdhury.
-It is the most critically acclaimed Bangladeshi film of all time.

 It was remade into the Telugu language film Gayatri.

 Plot

 The story is about Ayna, a struggling actor who gets to live his profession in real life after failing in his career.
-Gifted with the natural talents of acting, he is a man with a versatile character and can morph into anybody he wants.
+Gifted with the natural talent of acting, he is a man with a versatile character and can morph into anybody he wants.
 For this, he faces different circumstances in his life and thus the story evolves.
 It is also a story about the dark side of metro city Dhaka, depicting the constant combat between the ruling class and mass people living the city.